vernam-k/PeerAcademy/README.md

 ---

-**Built by students, for students, creating the future of education and democratic governance.**
+**Built by students, for students, creating the future of education and meritocratic governance.**

 *"We must cooperate, reach intersubjective consensus, and operate within a shared intellectual framework—a shared philosophy of life and the world, and a shared conception of the good."*